 - In a blender, add 2 scotch bonnets, 1 red bell pepper, 1 large onion, and 2 plum tomatoes and blend together until thoroughly mixed.

 - In a large saucepan, add oil that covers its entire base.
 Pour in the blended veggie mixture and bring it to a boil.
-Add salt and 2 tsp of iru (or 1 maggi cube) and mix to combine.
+Add salt and 2 teaspoon of iru (or 1 maggi cube) and mix to combine.
 Let it cook on medium heat for 10-15 minutes.

 - Add pre-cooked assorted meat (or any meat combination of your choice) to the stew and let it cook for 10-15 more minutes.